 Functional Analytic Psychotherapy (FAP) is a powerful contextual-behavioural approach that utilises the therapy relationship as a vehicle for change.
 If you are an ACT practitioner, then learning about FAP is crucial!

-In this webinar, following the lead of Process-Based CBT (e.g. Hayes, Hoffman, & Ciarrochi, 2020), we reject the idea that the therapeutic relationship is distinct from technique or theory.
-We will instead and build on the framework of Functional Analytic Psychotherapy (FAP; Holman, Kanter, Tsai, & Kohlenberg 2017) – a powerful contextual behavioural account of therapy process – to look at the process of navigating interpersonal challenges as core to our work—to clinical outcomes and to our sense of mastery and meaning.
+In this webinar, following the lead of Process-Based CBT (e.g. Hayes, Hoffman, & Ciarrochi, 2020), we take the idea that the therapeutic relationship sits firmly together with technique or theory.
+We will and build on the framework of Functional Analytic Psychotherapy (FAP; Holman, Kanter, Tsai, & Kohlenberg 2017) – a contextual behavioural account of therapy process – to look at the process of navigating interpersonal challenges as core to our work—to clinical outcomes and to our sense of mastery and meaning.

 Each day as clinicians we face a stream of meaningful, many-sided interpersonal challenges.
 If athletes have games where everything is on the line in real time, we have sessions where we ask:

 These challenges are not generic.
 They are as unique as our clients—and as unique as us, the clinicians.
 These challenges are not exceptions.
 They are the work.
 Through these challenges, our clients expect to be understood AND nourished to stretch and grow.
 How do we bring all our creativity, compassion, and skill to this work?

 Building on a simple process model of the therapy relationship, we will explore four fundamental evidence-based practices for effective therapy relationships: